-Unfortunately, you don’t receive an approval and then get paid the next day.
+Unfortunately, you don’t receive approval and then get paid the next day.

-Social Security Applicants and Social Security Back Pay.
-For some people, back pay can make a huge difference in their lives.
-It’s understandable that our most of our clients are justifiably curious about the date that they will receive their back pay.
+For many Social Security applicants, Social Security Back Pay can make a huge difference in their lives.
+It’s understandable that most of our clients are justifiably curious about the date that they will receive their back pay.

-On average, back pay time frame is 90-120 days for the back pay to be processed and released to you give application as Social Security Applicants.
+On average, the SSI or SSDI back pay time frame is 90-120 days for the payments to be processed and released to you.
 It may be sooner or later than the average, depending upon your specific claim.

 So, why is there such a discrepancy?
 Generally, an individual with a smaller back pay amount won’t have to wait as long for their back pay to arrive as someone with a significant amount.

-The longer it takes SSA to receive this information, the longer it will take to get your payments processed and released.
+The longer it takes SSA to receive this information, the longer it will take to get your Social Security disability payments processed and released.

 You may be surprised to learn that there is a mandatory waiting period applied to SSDI claims.
 According to the Social Security Administration, you must be disabled for five months after your disability onset date before you can start receiving SSDI payments.

 Your benefits will start at the beginning of the sixth month.
 This won’t delay benefits for most claimants, because most people won’t be approved until long after their onset date.

 It’s important to realize that disability benefits will not be paid during the waiting period.

 If you are approved for SSI, or a combination of SSI and SSDI, the rules are different.
 Social Security generally pays the back pay benefits for SSI or combined SSI/SSDI in three installment payments that are separated by six months each.